 We ask that you acknowledge “the Northeastern Humanities Center” on all of your publicity materials.
 We will post your Cluster’s major events on our website.

-If you are interested in proposing a Research Cluster, please complete the application by Friday, January 31, 2020.
+If you are interested in proposing a Research Cluster, please complete the application by Wednesday, February 5, 2020 *DEADLINE EXTENDED*.
 We hope to provide notification on all applications by February 2020.

 Research Cluster activities are expected to take place throughout Northeastern’s academic year.
 First meetings are encouraged for the week of September 7, 2020.
 Meetings or events should end by May 31, 2021.